medaqueno/boilerwork/Readme.md

 -   PSR Request and Response Wrappers
 -   Projections (pending)
 -   Read models (pending)
--   Adapters to Persistence (pending): InMemory (completed), Redis (completed),, PostgreSQL (completed), Mongo, MySQL.
+-   Adapters to Persistence (pending): InMemory (completed), Redis (completed), PostgreSQL (completed), Mongo, MySQL.
 -   Transactions (completed where apply)
 -   Opentelemetry (pending)
 -   Database Migrations (pending)
 -   Middleware (pending, maybe will not be included)
--   Adapter to RabbitMQ: Pub/Sub, Queues
+-   Adapter to RabbitMQ: Pub/Sub, Queues (Should be revised)
+-   Adapter to Kafka: Pub/Sub, Queues
 -   Scheduler to subscribe using a provider to messaging.
 Queues/exchanges -> Classes/subscribers
 -   Examples: Commands, Queries, persist In Memory, tests.